PostgreSQL – ORDER BY Clause

 By adding first_name to the ORDER BY clause, it is guaranteed that ‘Alex’ will always appear before ‘Tom’.

-See also PostgreSQL - MIN Function
+See also PostgreSQL - Empty a Table (Delete, Truncate)

 To sort the data in the descending order, simply specify ‘DESC’ after the column name within ORDER BY clause.